TamaraDias/TamaraDias/README.md

-- Olá eu sou Tamara Dias, sou estudante de Rede de Computadores.
+- Olá eu sou Tamara Dias, sou estudante de Análise e Desenvolvimento de Sistemas na Uninter.

 <!---
 TamaraDias/TamaraDias is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.